fpc/FPCSource/tests/readme.txt

-                   (fail compile) Digits in filename is a serial no units............Helper units for doing the tests utils............Utilities for processing tests
+                   (fail compile) Digits in filename is a serial no units............Helper units for doing the tests utils............Utilities for processing tests packages.........Tests for packages: to run this tests, the full fpc sources must be build

 Writing a test